Evripidis Gavathiotis, Ph.D.

 Structural Biology of Cell Death Mechanisms

 Programmed cell death is a genetically controlled physiological process that rids the body of unwanted or malfunctioning cells to maintain the normal development and homeostasis of multicellular organisms.
 Dysregulation of cell death programs leads to variety of disease conditions and understanding the molecular mechanisms that govern cell death signaling pathways is both fundamentally important and medically relevant.
-Our focus has been the mitochondrial apoptotic signaling pathway and specifically the protein interaction network of the BCL-2 family of proteins.
+Our focus is the mitochondrial apoptotic signaling pathway and specifically the protein interaction network of the BCL-2 family of proteins.
 We have published the first structural analysis of a BH3 death domain in complex with pro-apoptotic BAX, uncovering a new regulatory site on BAX and providing the first glimpse into the trigger mechanism for pro-apoptotic BAX activation.
 We also revealed the essential role of key structural regions that undergo conformational changes upon BAX activation and enable auto-activation of BAX by a “hit and run” mechanism.
-Our work, using primarily NMR spectroscopy combined with biochemical, biophysical and cell biology studies, aim to reveal how interactions of the BCL-2 protein family regulate apoptosis and thereby control cellular fate.
-We are keen to understand mechanisms of crosstalk between cell death and survival/growth signaling pathways.
-Therefore, we are elucidating the mechanisms of protein-protein interactions and post-translational modifications that regulate apoptotic proteins and define the very determinants that modulate life and death decisions.
+Our current work, using primarily NMR spectroscopy combined with biochemical, biophysical and cell biology studies, aims to elucidate the mechanisms of protein-protein interactions and post-translational modifications to define the very determinants that modulate life and death decisions in healthy and cancer cells.

 Chemical Biology of Cell Death and Chaperone-Mediated Autophagy Regulation

 We apply high-throughput screening, structure-based drug design and medicinal chemistry to discover chemical compounds that bind to proteins and modulate their function.
 We will use these compounds as chemical probes to dissect signaling pathways and as templates for the development of novel therapeutics.
-Our targets include proteins of the mitochondrial cell death pathway and chaperone-mediated autophagy that are highly validated in in vivo models but are considered challenging or "undruggable".
-For example, our discovery of an explicit trigger site on BAX establishes a novel drug target to modulate apoptosis and holds promise to unleash novel therapeutic strategies that switch on or off the apoptotic pathway.
-We are investigating small molecules to further dissect the BAX activation pathway and pharmacologically modulate BAX to induce cell death or protect cells from stress-induced cell death.
-Our broader aim is to establish a methodology for drugging dynamic protein-protein interactions and therefore increase opportunities in the drug discovery process.
+Our targets include proteins of the mitochondrial cell death pathway and chaperone-mediated autophagy that are highly validated in in vivo models but are considered challenging or "undruggable.
+Recently, using structure-based drug design we identified: 1) the first small-molecule activator of pro-apoptotic BAX and demonstrated a new paradigm for pharmacologic induction of apoptosis and ii) the first class of small molecules that activate chaperone-mediated autophagy and protect cells from oxidative stress and proteotoxicity.
+Using drug design and medicinal chemistry for lead optimization we are currently developing these compounds as prototype therapeutics.

 Structural and Chemical Biology of the MAPK/ERK Signaling Pathway

 Aberrant regulation of cellular signaling pathways can lead to uncontrolled cell growth and proliferation leading to malignant transformation and tumorigenesis.
 Constitutive activation of the mitogen activated protein kinase (MAPK) signaling pathway is a highly frequent event in human cancer, which results from mutations in key components of the pathway or by mutations in upstream activators of the pathway.
-Despite the current advances and therapeutics targeting this pathway, cancer cells develop resistance mechanisms or alternative signaling to bypass the effect of current kinase inhibitors.
-Therefore, we are using innovative chemical and structural approaches to elucidate and target novel mechanisms that regulate critical components of the MAPK signaling pathway e.g. RAS, RAF, MEK and ERK proteins.
+We are using chemical and structural approaches to elucidate and target novel mechanisms that regulate critical components of the MAPK signaling pathway e.g. RAS, RAF, MEK and ERK proteins.
 Our goals are to advance our understanding of the structure-function relationships regulating important components of the MAPK signaling pathway and provide new avenues for drug development overcoming resistance mechanisms to current therapies.

 Gavathiotis E, Suzuki M, Davis ML, Pitter K, Bird GH, Katz SG, Tu HC, Kim H, Cheng EH, Tjandra N, Walensky LD.
 BAX Activation is Initiated at a Novel Interaction Site.
 Nature 2008, 455:1076-1081.